• Skip to primary navigation

 Pro tips and recipe notes

-• If you don’t have a pan like mine, you can also use a rack like this fitted in a baking sheet.
+Zucchini contains a lot of moisture.
+Baking them on a rack allows air to circulate so they crisp instead of steaming.
+If you don’t have a pan like mine, you can also use a rack like this fitted in a baking sheet.
+Air circulation helps the coating crisp instead of steaming.

 finished dish

 The beautiful mixture of spices give these zucchini sticks a wonderful flavor.
-With gluten-free ranch dressing as a dipping sauce, they’re perfect.
+With your choice of dipping sauce, they’re perfect.

 In fact, writing this blog post and editing all of the photos has made me crave them all over again so I think I might head off to make another batch. 🙂 I hope you will enjoy them as much as we did!